 You might already hold a certification as a nursing assistant in another state.
 If this is the case, you can apply for certification through reciprocity if you want to work in South Carolina.
 The state of South Carolina will review your certification history to determine if you meet all requirements to work as a certified nursing assistant in South Carolina.
 The application will be carefully reviewed along with any requested documentation.
 If your application is approved, you can begin working as a certified nursing assistant without the need to enroll in training in South Carolina.

-Certification Renewal in Florida
+Certification Renewal

 You must renew your certification as a certified nursing assistant every twenty-four months.
 This can be done by following the instructions provided to you on the renewal forms.
 These forms should be sent to you about two months or so before your certification will expire.
 There is a fee for certification renewal.
 However, if you work for a Medicare or Medicaid certified facility, they should cover the cost of your certification renewal.
 It is necessary to have completed any required continuing education credits over the course of twenty-four months in order to renew your certification.
 You must also work at some point either providing nursing related duties or as a certified nursing assistant if you want to renew your certification with ease.